-Within the online application, upload undergraduate transcript(s) and, if applicable, the previous graduate transcript.
+Within the online application, upload the undergraduate transcript(s) and, if applicable, the previous graduate transcript.
 Unofficial copies of transcripts are required for review and official copies are required for admitted applicants.
-Please do not send transcripts or any other application materials to the Graduate School or the Department of Mechanical Engineering unless requested.
-Please review the requirements set by the Graduate School (https://grad.wisc.edu/apply/ requirements/) for additional information about degrees/transcripts.
+Do not send transcripts or any other application materials to the Graduate School or the Department of Mechanical Engineering unless requested.
+Review the requirements set by the Graduate School (https://grad.wisc.edu/apply/requirements/) for additional information about degrees/transcripts.